A Good Man Is Hard to Find (short story): Criticism

 The grandmother's gesture toward The Misfit has been criticized as an unreasonable action by a character often perceived as intellectually, or morally, or spiritually incapable of doing it.
 For example, Stephen C. Bandy wrote in 1996, thirty-two years after the author's death:

 In addition, some critics like James Mellard resent O'Connor's efforts to explain the story to fill-in the narrative they expected to underlie the story's climax:

 O'Connor's rebuttal was that such readers and critics have underestimated the grandmother.
 As indicated in her letters, lectures, readings, and essays, O'Connor felt compelled to explain the story and the gesture years after publication, for example, as "Reasonable Use of the Unreasonable", the title of her notes for a 1962 reading at Hollins College in Virginia.
+She wrote that the grandmother "lacked comprehension, but ... had a good heart", and that the ending gave her "a special kind of triumph ... which instinctively we do not allow to someone altogether bad."
+She concluded that the grandmother finally "does the right thing" at the end of her life, and expressed hope that like the parable of the mustard seed, the Misfit will eventually accept the grace extended to him.

 O'Connor believed one understandable reason for the criticism is that the concept of grace she used is unique to a Roman Catholic perspective, as she clarified the point to John Hawkes in a letter:

 By mentioning "nature", O'Connor refers to her anagogical vision, which she addresses the grandmother's spiritual life which has been enlivened by the threat to her life.
 She wrote in her reading notes: